Brock Burke: Texas Rangers

 On December 21, 2018, the Texas Rangers acquired Burke from the Rays as part of a three team deal in which the Rangers also acquired Kyle Bird, Yoel Espinal, Eli White, and $750,000 of international signing bonus pool space, the Rays acquired Emilio Pagan, Rollie Lacy, and a competitive balance pick in the 2019 MLB draft (Seth Johnson), and the Oakland Athletics acquired Jurickson Profar.

 In 2019, Burke was optioned to the Frisco RoughRiders of the Double-A Texas League to open the season.
 Burke was placed on the injured list on April 23 due to shoulder fatigue and blister issues.
 He made one start each for the AZL Rangers and the Hickory Crawdads, before returning to Frisco on June 26.
 With Frisco, he went 3–5 with a 3.18 ERA in 45 innings.
 On August 6, Burke was promoted to the Nashville Sounds of the Triple-A Pacific Coast League.
 He made two starts for Nashville, allowing 7 runs over 8 innings.

 On August 20, 2019, the Rangers promoted Burke to the major leagues.
 He made his major league debut that night versus the Los Angeles Angels, recording four strikeouts over six scoreless innings.
 With Texas in 2019, Burke went 0–2 with a 7.43 ERA over 26 2/3 innings.
 Burke missed the entire 2020 season, after undergoing surgery to repair a torn labrum in his left shoulder in February 2020.
 Burke spent 2021 season with the Round Rock Express of the Triple-A West, going 1–5 with a 5.68 ERA and 97 strikeouts over 77 2/3 innings.

 Burke made the Rangers 2022 Opening Day roster as a relief pitcher.
 Burke's 2022 season was a breakout in performance and health.
 He posted a 7–5 record with a 1.97 ERA and 90 strikeouts over 82 1/3 innings.
 He was named the Texas Rangers Rookie of the Year by the DFW area BBWAA.
+In 2023, Burke made 53 appearances out of the bullpen, registering a 4.37 ERA with 52 strikeouts across 59 2/3 innings of work.

+Burke began the 2024 season in Texas' bullpen, but struggled to a 15.00 ERA across five appearances.
+On April 12, 2024, following a poor outing against the Houston Astros, he punched a wall in frustration and suffered a fractured right hand.
+On April 19, Burke underwent surgery to repair the injury, which was diagnosed as a fractured metacarpal.
+He was activated from the injured list on June 12.
+He was optioned to Triple-A Round Rock on June 30 to make room for Jonathan Ornelas.
+In 13 games for Texas, Burke struggled to a 9.22 ERA with 16 strikeouts across 13 2/3 innings pitched.
+Burke was designated for assignment by the Rangers on August 11.

+Los Angeles Angels

+On August 13, 2024, Burke was claimed off waivers by the Los Angeles Angels.